LinuxForHealth/gateway-batch-collector/README.md

       NATS_DURABLE_NAME: "batchCollector"
 ```

+`NATS_STREAM_NAME`, when set, causes the collector to create the stream if it doesn't exist.
+Unset this
+variable if your stream configuration will be done ahead of time by another process.
+In that case, the
+collector process will terminate if the necessary streams do not exist for the configured subjects.

 Setting `NATS_QUEUE_NAME` will add the collector to a queue group (https://docs.nats.io/nats-concepts/queue)

 Setting `NATS_DURABLE_NAME` allows the nats server to track the collector so that everything can pick back up after